rajdeeppandhare/CLAUDE-SKILLS/README.md

   <summary>🎬 <strong>Video Input</strong></summary>

 _Short overview:_
 A multimedia skill for Claude that reads, transcribes, and analyses video files and YouTube links — turning raw footage into insights with no setup required.
-Extract frames, transcribe speech, [...]
+Extract frames, transcribe speech, and analyze content visually.

 - **Key features:**
     - 🖼️ Extracts frames — pulls evenly-spaced screenshots throughout the video